-Category 1 requests for space must be made to the MU Reservations Office.
+Category 1 and 2 users request for space must be made to the MU Reservations Office.
 Recognized Student Organizations are required to use the MU Online Reservations System.
 Access to the online system is allowed upon completion of the annual recognition process.

 Scheduling of Event Spaces